JerricaRaemer/databyjerrica.com/_posts/2025-01-15-root_cause.md

 Better Internal Support

-* *Fewer escalations meant more time for complex cases—and less burnout for the team.*
+* *Fewer escalations meant more time for complex cases.*

-#### Data Visual (Mockup)

-#### Here’s a sample visualization showing the drop in common support topics after targeted communication updates:
+* *Less burnout for internal teams.*

 ## Final Thought: Education Is a Compliance Strategy

-Clear communication isn’t fluff—it’s a risk mitigation tool.
+Clear communication is a risk mitigation tool.
 Preventable confusion wastes time, increases liability, and erodes trust.

 By using data to guide support content, we didn’t just reduce volume.
 We helped people use their benefits better.

-That’s good for participants, good for business—and very good for compliance.
+That’s good for participants, business, and compliance.

 <br>